OutdatedVersion/the-button/README.md

 _Note:_ There are some artifacts around the system after building.. cleanup using `make cleanNative`

+## Client

+The client, `public/`, is nothing special, just throw it on any webserver.
+You will be responsible for handling how to get the API request back to the server.

 ## Tool configuration

 When I deployed this, I used [frp](https://github.com/fatedier/frp) as a proxy between my LAN and a server exposed to the Internet.